26th Annual All-University Conference for the Advancement of Women in Higher Education

-The Women's Studies Program and the Conference Program Committee at Texas Tech University proudly hosted the 26th Annual All-University Conference on the Advancement of Women in Higher Education, on the campus of Texas Tech University, March 5, 2010.
+The Women's & Gender Studies and the Conference Program Committee at Texas Tech University proudly hosted the 26th Annual All-University Conference on the Advancement of Women in Higher Education, on the campus of Texas Tech University, March 5, 2010.
 Our theme for this year was Regarding Nature: Gender, Identity and Ecologies of Change.

 The Conference sessions were held in the Student Union Building, Second Floor meeting rooms.
 The keynote address was given by Internationally Renowned Activist working on Sustainable Development, Climate Change and Environmental Justice in Native America Winona LaDuke.